 The wizard rose and gestured to a lanky kid who was foot-dragging his way toward us, scratching himself and yawning widely.

 The kid glanced my way.
-His gaze sharpened as he took in my wtf are ELADRIN?!! tee shirt.
+His gaze sharpened as he took in tee shirt: 4th edition blows.
+Also, WTF are ELADRIN?!!

 “Let me guess: Moonblades again?”